vjsparacello/Portfolio/README (1).md

 <h2> More about me:  </h2>

 - 🔭 I’m looking to begin Bug Bounty Programs
-- 🌱 I enjoy deploying and adminisering comprehensive cybersecurity programs and tools
+- 🌱 I enjoy deploying and administering comprehensive cybersecurity programs and tools
 - 👯 I’m looking to collaborate on any Red Team, Blue Team and Purple Team topics
 - 🤔 I'm member of DEFCON Blue Team Village and Red Team Village since 2024
 - 💬 Ask me something ...